10. Ghiberti Was Born At A Critical Time And Place In The History Of Art

 Apprenticeships were an important way for aspiring young craftsmen to hone their technical skills, gain valuable experience and make some key connections in artistic society.
 The young Lorenzo trained under none other than Bartolo himself, toiling in his workshop in Florence.

 The art of metalworking requires an intricate understanding of design and form, which Ghiberti soon adopted.
-He also apprenticed as a painter under another artist in the city, and combined his new-found skills on a variety of independent projects, modelling replica coins and medals, and painting for his own pleasure and practice.
+He also apprenticed as a painter under another artist in the city, and combined his new-found skills on a variety of independent projects, modeling replica coins and medals, and painting for his own pleasure and practice.

 8. Ghiberti Almost Missed His Big Break